worldbank/gld/Support/B - Country Survey Details/RWA/LFS/Missing variables.md

 # Discrepancies between questionnaire and the datasets

-There are cases of variables that were not in the datasets despite being included in the questionnaire or having an estimate reported in NSO reports.
-It is not clear why these variables were omitted in the datasets.
-This limits the indicators that can be generated out of the harmonized datasets.
+In some instances, variables that were included in the survey questionnaire or had an estimate reported in National Statistical Office (NSO) reports were not found in the datasets.
+The reason for omitting these variables from the datasets is not clear.
+However, it is possible that other versions of the datasets are available, in addition to the one that is currently available for download in the Rwanda microdata library.
+This limitation has implications for analysis and comparisons across all years, as a complete set of indicators is unavailable for certain years.

-Below is the list of the recurring variables and those years where they are not available as indicated by the red X marks.
+The table below lists the recurring variables along with the years in which they are not available, indicated by a red X:

 ![image](utilities/missing_vars.png)